gugan73715/10-Channel-STM32-Nucelo-and-Nano-based-18650-lithium-Cell-Characterization-Board/README.md

 This project is a 10-channel sequential lithium-ion cell (18650) characterization instrument designed to measure cell voltage, discharge current, internal resistance, and capacity under a controlled constant-current load of up to 5 A. The Cell data would be displayed on an LCD and stored on a MicroSD card which can be used to plot discharge curves using Excel/Matlab/Python.
 Protection features include Reverse Polarity Protection for each channel, Low voltage cut-off and hardware controlled sequential switching circuit with hardware interlock to create mutually exclusive channels.

 V1.2 serves as a validation vehicle for the custom analog front-end and discharge bus, utilizing a modular MCU architecture (Nucleo/Nano) to minimize BOM and assembly costs as well as accelerate testing.
 Planned V2 would be an integrated STM32G0B1CCT6 based revision with a SPI TFT display.

+## Primary Use Case

+This system is designed to characterize and screen individual lithium-ion cells prior to adding it into a battery pack for UBC Rocket's Cloudburst rocket.
+This allows to exclude defective, mismatched, or degraded cells before battery pack assembly.
+It also helps prevent cell imbalance in series strings, individual cells overheating during discharge and reduced pack capacity due to lower cell capacity.
+This device could also be used in other projects involving high-energy battery systems such as Student Formula SAE electric vehicles, solar car teams, and any project requiring testing and characterization of large numbers of lithium-ion cells prior to pack assembly.

 ## Key design goals
 - Programmable constant-current discharge
 - Accurate, ratiometric voltage and current measurement